LLNL/axom/src/axom/multimat/docs/sphinx/multimat_field_concepts.rst

 which makes sense if we think about materials as a way to divide up the mesh into various regions or parts.
 There are ncells*nmats pairs of data that could be entered for MultiMat fields.
-For ``DENSE`` fields, the field must contain ncells*nmats values, with values present for cell/material pairs even where the material is not present.
+For ``DENSE`` fields, the field must contain ncells*nmats values, with values present for cell/material pairs whether materials are present or not.
-This is an easy way to specify the data but it wastes memory due to the extra values that do nothing other than keep the rectangular shape of the data array.
+This is an easy way to specify the data but it wastes memory by including extra values whose only purpose is to keep the rectangular shape of the data array.

 For large meshes, compressing out unnecessary values can save a lot of memory.
 MultiMat supports a ``SPARSE`` layout that does not include any unnecessary values.
-Going back to the CMR as a matrix of true/false values, one must only provide field values for ``SPARSE`` data where the CMR contains true values.
+If we regard the CMR as a matrix of true/false values, a user must only provide field values for ``SPARSE`` data where the CMR contains true values.

 .. figure:: figures/sparsity.png